 Loans in foreign currencies and real estate

 Real estate loans are subject to EU-wide uniform rules.
-On the other hand, there is a hidden exchange rate and currency risk with foreign currency loans.
+On the other hand, there is a hidden exchange rate when investing online and currency risk with foreign currency loans.

 Loans for special situations in real estate

 Real estate loans are frequently in the five-digit range.
 The repayment period may be several decades long.
 Consumers frequently find themselves in financial difficulties as a result of their inability to repay their loan installments.
 As a result, don’t take any chances.
 If you don’t understand the contract’s content, you should seek advice from an interpreter and have a certified translation of the contract made.